photoprism/photoprism-docs/docs/contribute.md

 ## Questions?

-Join our [developers mailing list](https://groups.google.com/a/photoprism.org/forum/#!forum/developers) to get regular project updates, stay in contact with other contributors and discuss your ideas.
+Join our [developers mailing list](https://groups.google.com/a/photoprism.org/forum/#!forum/developers) to receive regular project updates, get in contact with other contributors and discuss your ideas.
 Don't be afraid to ask stupid questions.

 ## Feature requests